 As if football supporters only come from the two cities involved.
 That it doesn’t allow anyone else to travel by train that evening escapes their grasp.
 Families be damned; this is big bucks.

-Not that they care; they want people sitting at home or in pubs watching their product.
+Not that they care; they want people sitting at home or in pubs watching their product, playing online betting.
 Fans inevitably are the ones shafted by Sky, a situation which won’t improve if Amazon or BT become dominant.
 The Premier League holds strength in negotiations but acts weakly.
 It is time for them to resist such flagrant disregard for supporters.

 Football without fans is a bunch of blokes kicking pigskin around.